 Gdansk is Poland’s principal seaport and the birthplace of the „Solidarity” („Solidarnosc”) movement.
 Its leader Lech Walesa – the laureate of the Nobel Peace Prize, played a major role in bringing an end to the communist regime.
 The city has a complex political history with periods of both Polish and German rule, but also extensive self-rule as The Free City of Danzig.
-Consequently, it is a city with a difficult history.
-For 1000 years it passed from the hands of the Poles into the hands of the Germans.
-However, even under the rule of the Polish king or the Grand Master of the Teutonic Order, Gdansk always had its privileges.
-Due to its advantageous position in the heart of the Baltic, Gdańsk quickly became one of the most important trading cities in the region.
+Regardless of the political circumstances, Gdansk always had its privileges.
+Due to its advantageous location in the heart of the Baltic Sea, Gdansk quickly became one of the most important players in international trade.
+In 1361, the city joined the Hanseatic League, which raised its prestige even more.
+Nowadays, Gdansk charms with outstanding and well-preserved Renaissance architecture as well as narrow streets full of atmospheric shops with handmade amber jewelry.
+With Neptun's Fountain, Gdansk Shipyard, and Westerplatte Memorial, the city attracts thousands of people every year.
+The well-developed tourist infrastructure (Gdansk airport, numerous hotels, Airbnb, restaurants) and bustling nightlife make it a perfect destination for a fun getaway.

 Things to see in Gdansk